gemrb/gemrb.github.io/_posts/2020-08-26-interview-with-jarda-benkovsky.md

 author: Jaka Kranjc
 ---

-On the occasion of the anniversary, we asked a few questions from Jarda "Edheldil" Benkovský, a long time project maintainer, [iesh](https://github.com/gemrb/iesh) creator and the first web guru.
+For the third day of anniversary celebrations, we asked a few questions from Jarda "Edheldil" Benkovský, a long time project maintainer, [iesh](https://github.com/gemrb/iesh) creator and the first web guru.